nadigerdivya/Interview_Questions/README.md

 9. What is 1rem?
 Why it is used?
 10. What is !important in CSS?
 11. Does CSS follows top to bottom approach?
+12. Expalin how you have written CSS?
+Will you choose to write inline CSS?

 ReactJs